The Basics of Tax Liens

 The Tax Lien Auction

 Each county treasurer handles the tax lien auction a little differently.
-As things continue to change post 2020, it’s especially important to check the Treasurer’s website for the latest information regarding auctions.
-In years prior, counties such as Maricopa County, Pinal County and Apache County held their auctions online, while counties such as Pima County and Cochise County held live auctions.
+Things have changed post-2020, so it’s especially important to check the Treasurer’s website for the latest information regarding auctions.
+In years prior, counties such as Maricopa County, Pinal County and Yavapai County held their auctions online, while counties such as Pima County and Cochise County held live auctions.
+In 2022 Pima and Yuma counties went to online auctions too.
 Regardless of bidding location, bidders are required to register with the Treasurer to obtain a bid number or open an account and provide a Social Security Number (or other form of tax ID for Internal Revenue Service reporting purposes).
 A deposit may be required.
 Whether online or live, the basics of the auction procedure are the same.
 The winning bidder is the person who accepts the lowest interest rate on the investment should the owner redeem the certificate.